lant-silva/lant-silva/README.md

   ### Welcome to my GitHub profile

-  Java developer, currently learning game design to elevate my skills, and possibly creating my first game
+  Java developer, currently learning game design to elevate my skills, and possibly to create my first game (maybe even publicizing it on itch.io)

   I like music, art, really like creating my own drawings and playing my favorite video-games